M-Hisham/Reverse-engineered-SK2-and-SK3-currents-from-mouse-spinal-MNs/README.md

 ## Platform:
 * Files run on [NEURON simulator](https://neuron.yale.edu/neuron/what_is_neuron), after compilation

-## what is included in the mod file:
+## What is included in the mod file:
 dederminstic ion channels in Hodgkin-Huxley form + calcium dynamics in the motoneurons soma
 ### Channels:
 * SK2 (Calcium activated potassium channel isoform K<sub>Ca</sub>2.2)